Photo: Wolf Island, Conneaut Lake, Pa.

 A little further toward Wolf Island was Guy Gulley’s new house to be, a bit south of the old Huidekoper house.

-And behold, there was a little island and then Wolf Island.
+And behold, next there was a little island and then Wolf Island.

 Jumping out of the boat onto the sand, we’d drag that old boat up on shore and begin looking for buried treasure.
 Surely someone must have buried something of value.
 Once we even found an empty wallet and some arrow heads.

-Yank, yank, yank, put put put and we were off again, skirting around Wolf island to another tiny tiny island, another stop and then on to the Park and the swamps at the north end of the lake.
+Yank, yank, yank, put put put and we were off again, skirting around Wolf island to another tiny tiny island, another stop and then on toward the Park and the reed filled swamps then at the north end of the lake.

-The spray and splash of summer wind and cold water on our faces as we sped onward to certain glory.
+The spray and splash of summer wind and cold water felt good on our faces as we sped onward to uncertain glory.

-In our minds we had a lifetime to go on with those journeys, day dreams and childhood adventures.
+In our minds and souls it seemed we had a lifetime to go on with those adventures, journeys, day dreams and wondersul childhood times.

-We never could have imagined that that lifetime would someday fade into nothing but our memories.
+We never could have imagined that that lifetime would someday fade into nothing but slowly fading memories.

-The soft gentle reality of the times too would fade distantly into the history of America the beautiful, rarely or never to be experienced by kids again.
+The soft gentle reality of the times too would fade gently and gradually but ever so distantly into the history of America the Beautiful, rarely or never to be seen, felt or experienced by kids again.